An IVC Filter Lawyer Can Help You Fight for Compensation

 - Missed wages or future income lost

 - Physical and emotional suffering

-Do you qualify for a case?
+Do you need an IVC filter lawyer?
 You may, if:

 - You were implanted with an IVC Filter